Tsimane Bolivia Fishing

 Agua Negra Lodge

-Agua Negra translated black water is an important tributary of the Secure River.
+Agua Negra, translated as black water, is an important tributary of the Secure River.
 Clear and shallow, the stream runs from east to west, with easy wading and big dorados up to 30 pounds.

 The Agua Negra